 Institutional investors are responsible for most of the trading in financial markets.
 An institutional investor is a company or organization that invests money on behalf of clients or members.
 The most important institutional investors are insurance companies, hedge funds, mutual funds, and pension funds.
 Other types of institutions, such as banks, foundations, and university endowment funds, are also substantial players in the markets.

-How to invest and trade in financial markets?
+Ways to invest and trade in financial markets

 Investing and trading in financial markets can either refer to the physical exchange of an asset, or the practice of taking a speculative position on the underlying market price.